Links on Android Authority may earn us a commission. Learn more.

 The problem is that Bluetooth isn’t capable of sustaining the high bit-rates required by lossless audio.
 You can read more about Bluetooth’s limitations below.
 The key takeaway is that if you intend to listen to music exclusively via wireless headphones, investing in lossless quality audio probably isn’t worthwhile over a decent lossy compression subscription.
 That is, unless you plan to invest in some of the latest Bluetooth technologies.

 Currently, the only lossless Bluetooth audio codec announced is Qualcomm’s aptX Lossless.
 Qualcomm boasts bit-exact playback of CD-quality (16-bit 44.1kHz) over Bluetooth using this codec and Snapdround Sound ratio-optimized devices.
 Sony’s LDAC also offers near-lossless CD-quality playback at 990kbps, although not every device offers a glitch-free playback experience at this bitrate.
-If you’re paying for a lossless source, you’ll want a playback device and headphones that sport these codecs too.

 For those with a Hi-Res music collection or lossless streaming service, lossless playback over Bluetooth looks out of reach for the foreseeable future.
 Although both LDAC and aptX Adaptive support lossy 24-bit, 96kHz playback.